bitsquitez/bitsquitez.github.io/_posts/2022-02-25-negative-ponks.md

 - 1 softfile with a transparent background size of 500 x 500px
 ps: If you collect ponks from second hand.
 Please contact me via twitter, discord, email or instagram.
 I’d be happy to send you a bitset.

-2. True Ponks
+<h3>True Ponks</h3>

-I’m going to re-render the ponks using their original colors.
+I’m going to re-render the Ponks using their original colors.
 True ponks will be available in 200 items.
 Every item from True Ponks will come with a 3/3 edition.
 To the loyal ponks holders.
 You will have access to True Ponks.
-The holder is free to do whatever he wants with Bwinion, such as keep it, register it, or give it away.
+The holder is free to do whatever he wants with True Ponks, such as keep it, register it, or give it away.

-3. Create GIF Album
+<h3>Create GIF Album</h3>

 For loyal negative ponks holders will also get assets for making GIF albums.
 Minimum album creation comprises 4 Negative Ponks items.

-4. Holders get AirDrops
+<h3>Holders Get AirDrops</h3>

 As I described above.
 There will be 67 items that will be stored and distributed in airdrops and giveaways.
 And the holders will get it first.

-4. Bitschandise
+<h3>Bitschandise</h3>

 Will come soon.
 We will do further discussion in the community.
 I have written many concepts about Bitschandise in the future.